alekmaul/pvcollib/README.md

 It contains sdcc compiler / linker and a library (sources included) which offer facilities to use backgrounds / sprites / pads / music & sound on ColecoVision system.
 C Library is based on works from Daniel Bienvenu, a great Colecovision coder and music composer (http://ccjvq.com/newcoleco/indexfr.html).
+It is using sdcc from Philipp Klaus Krause for sdcc - SDCC Release Manager  https://sourceforge.net/projects/sdcc/files/

 It also contains examples to help how to use functions with the library.
 You can find the library Doxygen documentation in the ['docs' directory](pvcollib/docs/html/files.html)